 As I was hurrying through my morning routine one day, I got a yank on my sweater: “Mommy?
 I need to ask you a question…” “OK…” I half-heartedly answered as I simultaneously curled my hair and gulped some lukewarm tea.

-I realized my problem: it was time for me not just to slow down, but stop.
+I realised my problem: it was time for me not just to slow down, but stop.
 Stop and take a deep breath.
 Stop and smell the roses, as they say.
-Stop saying yes to things that took me away from the life I wanted, but also stop saying “not now” or “no” to things and people I did want.
+Stop saying yes to things that took me away from the life I wanted, but also stop saying “not now” or “no” to things and people I did like.

-That’s why I want to apologize to everyone I’ve said yes to in the past five or so years.
+That’s why I want to apologise to everyone I’ve said yes to in the past five or so years.
 I had no business saying yes to you.
-It’s not that I don’t like you, or your cause.
-I’m pretty certain I haven’t given 100% of myself to anything I’ve said yes to.
+It’s not that I don’t like you or your cause.
+I’m pretty sure I haven’t given 100% of myself to anything I’ve said yes to.
 It boils down to this: I haven’t had time to focus ALL of my energy on any one thing since the kids were born.
-Being a Jill of all trades but master of none wasn’t fair to anyone or anything I said yes to.
+Being a jack-of-all-trades but master of none wasn’t fair to anyone or anything I said yes to.

-For a while I ran my own business while working full time.
-Then I cut back on the freelance, only to resurrect it when dollar signs hypnotized me into saying yes again, albeit hesitantly.
-All of the volunteer efforts I’ve done, initially I really wanted to commit to, because did I believe in them.
-Which then begat more offers or requests for volunteering, because … apparently I did do a good job at some of it, regardless of my scattered focus.
+For a while, I ran my own business while working full-time.
+Then I cut back on the freelancing, only to resurrect it when dollar signs hypnotised me into saying yes again, albeit hesitantly.
+All of the volunteer efforts I’ve done, initially, I really wanted to commit to because I believed in them.
+Which then begat more offers or requests to volunteer, because … apparently I did do a good job at some of it, despite my scattered focus.

-Sure, I learned a few new skills because of my “yes” efforts, and some nice material for my resume.
-And I probably gained my new job because of those skills and resume lines.
+Sure, I learned a few new skills from my “yes” efforts, and I picked up some nice material for my resume.
+And I probably got my new job because of those skills and the lines on my resume.

-Then it became too much and I realized was saying yes to the wrong things.
-All of my “yes’es” were actually personal no’s…. to my husband, my kids, my friends, my family, a good night’s sleep, a settled stomach, a stack of ignored novels, housecleaning, and even showers sometimes.
+Then it became too much, and I realised I was saying yes to the wrong things.
+All of my “yeses” were actually personal nos…. to my husband, my kids, my friends, my family, a good night’s sleep, a settled stomach, a stack of ignored novels, housecleaning, and even showers sometimes.
 (I know!
 Eww!)

-I wasn’t directly saying no, but those were my ways to say no. Because on the other end, I was apologizing to my clients about being late, more than I was working.
-I should have seen that I was spending all of my precious spare time, inefficiently – because I finally get that it is SO, SO precious – on work.
+I wasn’t saying directly, but those were my ways of saying no. Because, on the other end, I was apologising to my clients for being late more than I was working.
+I should have seen that I was wasting all my precious spare time, inefficiently, because I finally get that it is SO, SO precious at work.
 On a computer.
 Online.
 With strangers.
 Who sometimes paid me and sometimes did not.

-As I drove to work that day, I had to ask myself a tough question: How was this going to change?
+As I drove to work that day, I had to ask myself a tricky question: How would this change?

-I thought about one friend after another lately who had revealed illnesses, or other issues in their lives, that stopped them cold.
+I thought about one friend after another lately, each revealing illnesses or other issues in their lives that stopped them cold.
 Situations that kept them from saying yes or no. Their answer could only be “pause.”

 They couldn’t live the way they wanted anymore.
 They had serious regrets about the choices they’d made to that point.
 Once the pause button was pushed, there was only one choice ahead of them: Play.
 But it wasn’t the story they had had in mind.

-So if I kept saying yes to all of this work, and half-heartedly doing it, was I actually living my life, or just making it through the day, the week, the month… the year?
-I decided I wasn’t going to let someone or some event hit the pause button on me, and keep me from living out my story.
+So if I kept saying yes to all this work and hahalf-heartedlydoing it, was I actually living my life, or just making it through the day, the week, the month… the year?
+I decided I wasn’t going to let anyone or anything hit the pause button on me and keep me from living out my story.

-So I began to turn the yes’es into NO’s (in capital letters).
-I developed a list of people who could take on my side work, and started telling people “No, but… here’s someone who might say yes.”
-I resigned my positions at two volunteer efforts, and started making a plan to resign from others.
-By this summer, I plan to retain one volunteer position, and it’s the one that takes the least effort and time.
+So I began turning the yeses into NNOs (in capital letters).
+I developed a list of people who could take on my side work, and started telling people, “No, but… here’s someone who might say yes.”
+I resignedfrom from two volunteer positions and began planning to resign from others.
+By this summer, I plan to retain one volunteer position, and it’s the one that requires the least time and effort.

-Thank God my kids, friends, husband, and family kept asking the question, “Can you come out and play?”
+Thank God my kids, friends, husband, and family kept asking, “Can you come out and play?”
 Because I finally really heard them, and decided that my new answer was going to surprise them.

 It was going to be “yes” – an enthusiastic yes.
 A focused, happy, breathing-in-life, yes.